 The Seneca Lake Pure Waters Association announces a first round of awards for its newly formed Sediment, Nutrient, and Pollution Reduction Program (SNPR).
 Four projects around the lake have been designated for funding to County Soil and Water Conservation districts:

 - · Cover Crop Implementation, Schuyler County SWCD, $10,000 award: The project will provide seed cost to plant two hundred acres of cover crops, reducing fall and winter sediment erosion.

 - Stream Erosion Control, Seneca County SWCD, $9750 award: The project will install two erosion and sediment control basins adjacent vineyards, reducing sediments that reach the lake.

-- Castle Creek Erosion Control Improvements, Ontario County SWCD, $5000 award: The project will stabilize one hundred feet of Castle Creek streambank in Geneva, reducing lake sediments.
+- Castle Creek Erosion Control Improvements, Ontario County SWCD, $5000 award pending final resolution and confirmation from the City of Geneva: The project will stabilize one hundred feet of Castle Creek streambank in Geneva, reducing lake sediments.

 - Construction of Retention Pond, Schuyler County SWCD, $10,000 award: The project will install a retention and erosion control pond to reduce sediments that reach the lake.

 The funds will be used to allow these projects to be constructed over the next 12 months.
 Pure Waters is excited to partner with these SWCD’s, who have a charter to protect the lands and waters of the Seneca Lake watershed.
 When implemented, the projects are expected to reduce up to four hundred tons of sediments from entering Seneca Lake annually.
 Our funds are being matched with other outside funds and contributions of labor and equipment, to magnify their impact to improving the lake.